-How to get rid of cellulite on buttocks and thighs fast?
+What is the fastest way to get rid of cellulite on the legs?

 Many people seem to recommend exercise and a healthy diet to promote weight loss and build up muscles.
-While these lifestyle choices can certainly help to make you feel good and may somewhat reduce the appearance of cellulite, it is not guaranteed to eliminate dimples and rippling from the skin caused by genetic factors, and it is not at all a fast process.
+While these lifestyle choices can help make you feel good and may somewhat reduce the appearance of cellulite, it is not guaranteed to eliminate dimples and rippling from the skin caused by genetic factors, and it is not at all a fast process.
 Additionally, weight loss may contribute to skin laxity or loose skin, which can worsen the appearance of cellulite as the skin wrinkles and folds over the dimples.
 Various cellulite reduction topical creams can soften the appearance of cellulite, but consistent use for at least three months is typically necessary to notice improvement.
 If you would like to get rid of cellulite on the buttocks and thighs quickly and effectively, it is best to take advantage of the treatments that have become available thanks to advancements in cosmetic dermatology.
 For example, the results of Velashape for cellulite reduction can be noticed about six weeks after the first treatment, with most patients noticing the results after the third session.
-At Dr. Green’s office in New York City, there are many options for treatment of cellulite, including QWO injectables, radiofrequency technology, laser treatment, and Cellfina, in addition to supplements to treatment such as topical cellulite creams, and more.
+At Dr. Green’s office in New York City, there are many options for the treatment of cellulite, including radiofrequency technology and laser treatments, in addition to supplements to treatment such as topical cellulite creams and more.
 Below, you can find more information on each individual procedure to help you form an idea of the cellulite treatment that would work best for you.

 QWO injections for cellulite treatment